HMS Hollyhock (K64)

 HMS Hollyhock was a Flower-class corvette that served in the Royal Navy.
+During her career, she was frequently used for escorting convoys.
+She was captained by Lt.
+Thomas Edward Davies.

+Career

-Hollyhock was laid down at John Crown & Sons Ltd on 27 November 1939 and launched on 19 August 1940.
+Hollyhock was ordered from John Crown & Sons Ltd on 31 August 1939, laid down on 27 November 1939, and launched on 19 August 1940.
 She was commissioned into the Royal Navy on 19 November 1940.